This page contains the requirements for presenting at the 2018 Challenge Weekend as well as suggestions for what your presentation should contain.

 Start with a very brief summary (two-three sentences) that introduces your idea.
 From there:

-- Explain how the project addresses the business problem.
+- Explain how the product addresses a problem for a business decision maker.

 - Another way to think about this is to answer why would a business owner use your application?

-- What is your target market?
-Who will use your app?
+- What is your target market of users?
+Who will use your product?

 - If users (business decision-makers) adopted your solution, what would be the potential impact on the business community?